sid-siddhartha/Prime-Footwear/README.md

 Project Statement : In our website, we created a shoe store website that helps to find good quality Nike shoes to help people to buy their favorite shoes.

-Project Description : We created a website named 'Prime Footware' using HTML and CSS.This website will help people to buy some of the best nike shoes for both female and male.This website consists of 5 main pages homepage, contactus page, aboutus page, products page which separate for female and male customers and
+Project Description : We created a website named 'Prime Footwear' using HTML and CSS.This website will help people to buy some of the best nike shoes for both female and male.This website consists of 5 main pages homepage, contactus page, aboutus page, products page which separate for female and male customers and
 Login and Signup pages to create an account in the website.When the customer opened the website he/she will have to select either male or female page.
 After redirecting into the selected page they will be presented with nike shoes they can select the shoes and when clicked on the buy now they will be redirected to